-• Overall, Participatory Approaches to Community Engagement must be adopted by all counties.
-This involves having clear and well thought objectives, well spelt out activities plan, the necessary input to achieve that plan, the expected outcome/output of the initiative, the indicators of success, the mitigating measures to achieve the desired goals and above all, the assumptions of the necessary environment to achieve the goals.
-The stakeholders must have a say and a condusive environment created for their meaningful participation.
+- d) Select indicators that will enable the County to measure its performance in promotion of equality e.g. if the intention is to promote maternal health, the number of health facilities built is not an adequate indicator of success, a further indicator on maternal specific facilities should be included. - e) Overall, Participatory Approaches to Community Engagement must be adopted by all counties.
+This involves having clear and well thought objectives, well spelt out Activities Plan, the necessary input to achieve that Plan, the expected outcome/output of the initiative, the indicators of success, the mitigating measures to achieve the desired goals and above all, the assumptions of the necessary environment to achieve the goals.
+The stakeholders must have a say and a conducive environment created for their meaningful participation.

-Every county should clarify how their programs should be considered successful, what is to be monitored and evaluated, Activities needed to monitor and evaluate, Who is responsible for monitoring and evaluation activities, when monitoring and evaluation are planned (timing), how monitoring and evaluation are carried out (Methods), and what resources are required and where they are committed.
+Every County should clarify how their programs should be considered successful, what is to be monitored and evaluated, Activities needed to monitor and evaluate, who is responsible for monitoring and evaluation of activities, when monitoring and evaluation are planned (timing), how monitoring and evaluation are carried out (Methods), and what resources are required and where they are committed.